nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 ## Background

 Access Control Lists (ACLs) are the mechanism by which users are granted access to perform different operations in the CMR.
-CMR ACLs follow the same design as ECHO ACLs which in turn are derived from the common ACL design pattern used in many other systems.
-At a high level, an ACL is a mapping of actors (subjects) to resources (object) to operations(predicate).
+CMR ACLs follow the same design as ECHO ACLs which in turn are derived from the generic ACL design pattern used in many other systems.
+At a high level, an ACL is a mapping of actors (subjects) to resources (object) to operations (predicate).
 For instance, a CMR ACL might specify that all Registered users have READ access to ASTER data or all users in a provider operations group have permissions to ingest data for a particular provider.

-The full ACL JSON schema is documented at [schema](acl_schema.md).
+The full ACL JSON schema is documented [here](acl_schema.md).
 Below is an overview of the concepts which make up an ACL.

 ### Subjects